Vishwavikhyathamaya Mookku

 "Vishwavikhyathamaya Mookku" (The World-Renowned Nose) is a short story written by Vaikom Muhammad Basheer and published in 1954 in an anthology of the same name.
 The story is regarded as a classic in Malayalam literature.

 Plot summary

 The story is a socio-political satire about an illiterate cook whose nose starts to grow from the day he turns 24.
-The nose is grown like an elephant's nose.
-The poor cook becomes rich in no time and starts to give opinions on international matters.
-The story expands on the shortcomings of this long nose of the ordinary man.
-By using this simple topic nose, Basheer is exposing the social conduct through comedy.
+The nose grows like an elephant's trunk.
+The poor cook becomes rich in no time and starts to give opinions on national and international matters.
+The story expands on the complications arising from the long nose of the ordinary man.
+By using this simple topic, the nose, Basheer is exposing the social conduct through comedy.

 Publication

 "Vishwavikhyathamaya Mookku" was published as a book in 1954 by S.P.C.S. in an anthology by the same name.
 The following stories are included in this collection: